Castilleja lanata – Sierra Woolly Indian Paintbrush

 Flowering Season: Spring, Summer

-Height: To 3 feet (91 cm) tall, but usually less
+Height: Up to 3 feet (91 cm) tall, but usually less

 Special Characteristics